 But what can be a trigger?
-Actually identifying specific allergy triggers can be a challenging task though, given the sheer numbers and combinations of foods or other substances that might be the culprit.
+Actually identifying specific allergy triggers can be a challenging task, given the sheer numbers and combinations of foods or other substances that might be the culprit.
 Allergy testing, if done correctly, can be a useful tool to help identify things that should be avoided.

 What types of tests are available?